cferdinandi/gulp-boilerplate/README.md

 Open up `package.json` to change the name, version, URL and other data about the project.

 ### Changing the Header
-Inside `gulpfile.js`, `banner` is the expanded header, while `bannerMin` is included with minified content.
+Inside `gulpfile.js`, `banner.full` is the expanded header, while `banner.min` is included with minified content.

 ### Changing the Directory Structure
 Inside `gulpfile.js` you'll see a variable named `paths`.
 Adjust the paths to suit your workflow.